Farmers Facing Diesel Quality Problems – Is FAME to Blame?

 The other factor that can impact diesel quality and cause problems with machinery is if summer grade diesel is being used during winter.

 Gas oil comes in two grades: summer and winter.
-Winter grade diesel contains additives which make it more resistant to the cold, whilst summer grad diesel doesn’t contain this added protection.
-This means that whilst winter-grade diesel can be used all year round, it’s also more expensive to produce than summer grade diesel and is therefore not as cost-effective as using summer grade diesel in the warmer months.
+Winter-grade diesel contains additives that make it more resistant to the cold, whilst summer-grade diesel doesn’t contain this added protection.
+This means that whilst winter-grade diesel can be used all year round, it’s also more expensive to produce than summer-grade diesel and is therefore not as cost-effective as using summer-grade diesel in the warmer months.

-If you use summer grade diesel in the cold months, you’re at greater risk of your fuel gelling (where the cold makes your fuel thick and vicious) and eventually clog filters and damage machinery.
+If you use summer-grade diesel in the cold months, you’re at greater risk of your fuel gelling (where the cold makes your fuel thick and vicious) and eventually clog filters and damaging machinery.

 So it’s really important that you ensure that once summer ends, you replace your summer fuel with winter-grade diesel.
 Learn more about this in our Easy Guide.

 My fuel is contaminated – what do I do?

 Only a very small number of people have been affected by diesel problems so far.
 It seems that every case is different but factors include the storage conditions, the age of the tank, the age of the fuel, the type of filter used and the outside temperature.